tsenhungwu/Data-Engineer-Project/Isongs/README.md

 # How does this project work?
 To run the project successfully on a local machine, we need PostgreSQL and Python3.
-The installation guidelines for both are provided: [PostgreSQL](https://www.codementor.io/engineerapart/getting-started-with-postgresql-on-mac-osx-are8jcopb) [Anaconda](https://www.datacamp.com/community/tutorials/installing-anaconda-mac-os-x)
+The installation guidelines for both are provided: [PostgreSQL](https://www.codementor.io/engineerapart/getting-started-with-postgresql-on-mac-osx-are8jcopb) &  [Anaconda](https://www.datacamp.com/community/tutorials/installing-anaconda-mac-os-x)

 Inside the terminal, type followings line by line:
 ```
 python kevin_create_tables.py
 python kevin_etl.py
 ```
+(Note that the database setting will be different on your local machine.)

-Then, open kevin_testing.ipynb to test the tables created in isongs database.
+Finally, open kevin_testing.ipynb to test the tables created in isongs database.